 Presenting the Common Reading Text for Fall 2017: Just Mercy by Bryan Stevenson

-Campuses will be holding discussions and workshops for faculty and staff Spring 2017 in preparation for teaching the book in the fall.
-Exam copies will be made available within the next few weeks, and Tri-C library will have copies available as well.
+Campuses will be holding discussions and workshops for faculty and staff in Summer 2017 in preparation for teaching the book in the fall.
+Exam copies are available, and Tri-C library has copies available as well.
 If you plan to use the text in class or would like to know more, please contact your campus Common Reading leadership listed below for more information:

 Metro: Rebecca Carte - email@example.com

 Listen to the NPR interview with the author

 Check out a review and announcement of the upcoming film at Boston Globe.